marcduiker/azure-functions-university/lessons/typescript/queue/README.md

    3. Template: *Http trigger*
    4. Function name: *NewPlayerWithQueueOutput*
    5. AccessRights: *Function*
-2. Once the Function App is generated, open the `local.settings.json` file and set the value of the key `"AzureWebJobsStorage":`  to `"UseDevelopmentStorage=true"`.
+2. After the Function App is created, execute `npm install` to install the required dependencies.
+3. Open the `local.settings.json` file and set the value of the key `"AzureWebJobsStorage":`  to `"UseDevelopmentStorage=true"`.
 This points the Azure Function to use the local storage emulator i.e. `Azurite`.
-3. After the Function App is created, execute `npm install` to install the required dependencies.
 4. Open the `function.json` file in the `NewPlayerWithQueueOutput` directory.
 We want to support POST requests only, so we remove the `"get"` from the array of support HTTP methods.
 5. Add the configuration for the queue output binding to the `function.json`: